 - Substation bus-bar connections (e.g., was the busbar disconnected or connected to the bushing terminals when the measurement was performed).

 - A high deviation in temperature can cause a minor shift of the resonances within the whole frequency range.
-The temperature differences cause changes in winding resistance and hence the amplitude of the frequency response.
+The temperature differences cause changes in winding resistance and hence the frequency response amplitude.

 - All connections from the transformer except the tank ground should be removed.

-- The contacts of the bushings should be cleaned, and the connection clamps must be tightened firmly to assure reliable electrical contact.
+- The contacts of the bushings should be cleaned, and the connection clamps must be tightened firmly to ensure reliable electrical contact.

 - Three shielded coaxial cables should be the same length.